Ozi97/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 A combination of color and gradient thresholds was used to generate a binary image.
 Color theresholding for yellow and white lanes was done in HSV space then HLS.
 S and L channel was used.
 Gardient was computed along x direction.
-The code for these filters is present in the heading `Binary Image`
+The code for these filters is present in the heading `Binary Image`.
+L channel in LUV with upper and lower thresholds of 255 has been added.

 ![alt text][image4]